 If you want to find out when soccer was first featured in the Olympics, have a look at this article I recently wrote.
 You may be surprised at what you find out!

 Reasons Why the Olympic Soccer Age Limit Was Put in Place

 Avoiding competition with the FIFA World Cup was clearly a significant factor in making the decision to implement an age limit at the Olympics.

 The concern was that without any obvious difference between the two competitions, apart from a difference in the number of teams taking part, it would just be like a World Cup taking place every two years rather than every 4 years.

-When working through the process of deciding whether to impose an age limit there were another few things going on as well that would have had an influence in the minds of those who were making the decision.
+When working through the process of deciding whether to impose an age limit, there were another few things going on as well that would have influenced the minds of those who were making the decision.